tarantool/doc/doc/dev_guide/reference_capi/coio.rst

 .. c:function:: ssize_t coio_call(ssize_t (*func)(va_list), ...)

     Create new eio task with specified function and arguments.
-Yield and wait until the task is complete or a timeout occurs.
+Yield and wait until the task is complete.
     This function may use the :ref:`worker_pool_threads <cfg_basic-worker_pool_threads>` configuration parameter.